 Think you can name all the ways that fiberglass can be used?
 Take a look at this long list of products and applications where fiberglass plays a part.

 If you want to weigh up the advantages of fiberglass, first you’ll want to note that one of its main benefits is its strength.
-Actually, fiberglass has more tensile strength than steel, but it’s still lightweight.
+Fiberglass composites have high specific tensile strength (strength-to-weight ratio), but structural steel typically has higher absolute tensile strength and significantly higher modulus of elasticity (~200 GPa vs. ~20–50 GPa for GFRP), but it’s still lightweight.
 It’s a great material if you need something that’s resistant to weather, water, and corrosive chemicals.
 It’s not conductive or magnetic, which earns it points when it comes to insulation and using it around other kinds of materials.
 You’ll also find that fiberglass doesn’t rust, shrink, burn, or expand, making it durable and long-lasting.

 Any material will have its limits though, including fiberglass.
 One of the disadvantages you may find with using it is that it’s expensive, especially when compared to non-composite materials.
 Fiberglass is also hard to get rid of and doesn’t biodegrade, which isn’t ideal if you’re invested in sustainable practices.
 If you have employees working with fiberglass, it can be hazardous to touch and breath in if the right safety equipment isn’t worn.
 With too much sunlight, you may also find that fiberglass fades.